jakobmoellerdev/north-south-ipsec-openshift-poc/4.15/README.md

 ### Prepare QOS Blocker Workload

-To block IRQ kernel offloading to the isolated cores, we should add a workload scheduling a QOS blocker no-op workload that is using the runtime class"
+To block IRQ kernel offloading to the isolated cores, we should add a workload scheduling a QOS blocker no-op workload that is using the runtime class.
+Note that you will have to adjust the replica count to your total amount of isolated cores (not threads).
+For example if you have a 4 core hyperthreaded layout (total of 8 threads) with 2 reserved threads, and 6 isolated threads, you will have to set the replica count to 3.

 ```yaml
 oc apply -f qos-blockers.yaml